opf/legal/privacy/data-processing-agreement/en.md

 ## § 2 Location of the intended data processing

-The contractually agreed upon data processing shall take place exclusively within a Member State of the European Union or in another state that is party to the Agreement on the European Economic Area (EEA).
-The transfer of personal data to entities domiciled neither in a Member State of the European Union nor any other contracting state to the Agreement on the European Economic Area (so-called “third country”) requires the consent of the Controller and may only take place if the special requirements of Art.
+The Processor shall process data through its own personnel only within the EEA.
+Processing in third countries only takes place if sub processors are involved, which process the data outside the EEA.
+The list of [sub-processors](https://www.openproject.org/legal/data-processing-agreement/sub-processors) describes the cases when the Controller's data is processed by sub-processors in third countries and specifies the legal basis according to Art.
 44 ff.
-GDPR have been satisfied.
+DS-GVO.

 ## § 3 Type of data processed and categories of data subjects